 The main Japanese honorifics

-This is the most familiar honorific, and is supposedly derived from children who couldn’t say “San” properly.
+This is the most familiar honorific and is supposedly derived from children who couldn’t say “San” properly.
 This small mistake was considered cute and stayed in the language.
-It is used to refer to young women you’re close with, children, babies, a grandmother or even an animal you’re especially fond of.
+It is used to refer to young women you’re close with, children, babies, a grandmother, or even an animal you’re especially fond of.
 It can also be used in a couple or when talking about someone you like a lot.
-You therefore need to be careful who you use it with, and avoid using it for people you’re not so close to.
+You therefore need to be careful who you use it with and avoid using it for people you’re not so close to.

 This is a suffix seen as masculine, used for teenagers and young men.
 Sometimes, it is used to refer to young women, but only in very specific situations.
 It’s usually used by people seen as superior, since this honorific is mostly used when one person of higher status is talking to a younger person.
-Its politeness level is low and its kanji is the same as the one used for kimi (君), which is an informal way of saying “you”.
-It can be used when talking with a classmate, a younger brother or younger man.
+The politeness level is low and its kanji is the same as the one used for kimi (君), which is an informal way of saying “you”.
+Kun can be used when talking with a classmate, a younger brother or younger man.
 Men only use it with women they are close to and likewise, women will use it with men.

 The use of the word -sama is the most formal, and is very special.
 This higher version of -san is used in very specific situations towards people who have a high status, such as with customers in the customer service industry, but more commonly when talking about Japanese deities 神様 (kami-sama).
 This Japanese honorific bears a sense of social superiority, as in the case of “the customer is king”, and customers are therefore referred to as お客様 (okyakusama).

 Other common honorifics